-ATHENS, Greece, Aug.
-7, 2014 (GLOBE NEWSWIRE) -- Diana Containerships Inc. (Nasdaq:DCIX), (the "Company"), a global shipping company specializing in the ownership of containerships, today announced that it has signed, through two separate wholly-owned subsidiaries, two Memoranda of Agreement to purchase from an unaffiliated third party two Post-Panamax container vessels, the m/v "YM March" and the m/v "YM Great."
+ATHENS, Greece, July 30, 2015 (GLOBE NEWSWIRE) -- Diana Containerships Inc. (NASDAQ:DCIX), (the "Company"), a global shipping company specializing in the ownership of containerships, today announced that yesterday it signed, through two separate wholly-owned subsidiaries, two Memoranda of Agreement to purchase from an unaffiliated third party two Post-Panamax container vessels, the m/v Rotterdam and the m/v Hamburg.

-Including the aforementioned vessels, Diana Containerships Inc.'s fleet will consist of 10 container vessels (4 Post-Panamax and 6 Panamax).
+Including the aforementioned vessels, Diana Containerships Inc.'s fleet will consist of 14 container vessels (6 Post-Panamax and 8 Panamax) as well as a Panamax container vessel, the m/v Cap Domingo, presumed sold to be delivered to its new owners by mid-March 2016 (however, the closing of this sale is subject to buyer's Board of Directors approval not later than September 4, 2015).
 A table describing the current Diana Containerships Inc. fleet can be found on the Company's website, www.dcontainerships.com.
 Information included on the Company's website does not constitute a part of this press release.

 About the Company

 Diana Containerships Inc. is a global provider of shipping transportation services through its ownership of containerships.
 The Company's vessels are employed primarily on time charters with leading liner companies carrying containerized cargo along worldwide shipping routes.